FAQ for Parents

 What is a Travel Seminar?

-A Travel Seminar is led by a member of the faculty for a 2-3 week period during winter or summer break.
-Generally a preparation course is taken before the travel portion of the class and may be followed by an essay or project.
-It can qualify for core, major or minor requirements.
-Credits are given during the course and travel portion.
+A Travel Seminar is a course that is taught at CLU during the regular semester, followed by a 2-3 week seminar abroad during winter or summer break.
+The course may qualify for CORE, major or minor requirements.
+Credits are given for the course and travel portion.

 How much money is needed once they are abroad?